Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: The Lyapunov function: Overview

-where $Q_*=a_1^{-\frac1{\alpha_1}}$.
-Notice that $\rate_*$ is independent of the value of $a_1$ and since $\alpha_1 > 2$, observe that $\rate_* \in (1,2)$.
+where $\widetilde{Q}=a^{-\frac{1}{\alpha}}$.
+Notice that $\rate_*$ is independent of the value of $a$ and since $\alpha > 2$, observe that $\rate_* \in (1,2)$.

-Now since at high energy (i.e. $\eta \gg 1$), $\mathcal{A}(P^2)( \eta,1 )= \eta \rate(\eta)\approx \eta \rate_*$, it is reasonable to approximate \eqref{Heq} by
+Now since at high energy (i.e. $\eta \gg 1$), $\mathcal{A}_1(P^2)( \eta )= \eta \rate(\eta)\approx \eta \rate_*$, it is reasonable to approximate \eqref{Heq} by

-when $H_t \gg 1$.
+when $H(t) \gg 1$ where $\zeta >0$ is constant.
+Note that $\zeta $ is negligible for $H(t) \gg 1$.
+The martingale in \eqref{HeqApprox} was chosen so that its quadratic variation would be the time average of the quadratic variation of the martingale in \eqref{Heq}.
 In making this approximation, we are \textit{not} claiming that there is averaging in the traditional asymptotic sense.
-Namely, that there is a small parameter going to zero which causes the system to speed up and hence the instantaneous effect on the system is increasing in the limit that of the averaged parameter.
-Rather, at high energy the system acts (after rescaling) increasingly like a system with order one energy and a rescaled parameter $\lambda$.
+Namely, there is a small parameter going to zero that causes the \textit{whole} system to speed up and hence the instantaneous effect on the system is increasing in the limit of that averaged parameter.
+Rather, at high energy the system acts (after rescaling) increasingly like a system with order one energy and a rescaled parameter $\epsilon$.
 The rescaling also leads to a rescaling of time so that an order one time in the rescaled system represents an increasingly short time in the original system.
-Hence in a short instance of time at high energy, one sees the effect of many rotations of the system, making the averaged quantities just calculated a good approximation.
+Hence in a short interval of time at high energy, one sees the effect of many rotations of the system, making the averaged quantities just calculated a good approximation.

+In spirit this approach is initially not unlike one used to show stability of queuing systems and stochastic algorithms \cite{DupuisWilliams1994,HuangKontoyiannisMeyn2001,Meyn2008}.
+There a discrete time (and possibly discrete space) stochastic system is shown to converge after rescaling to a deterministic ODE which can easily be shown to be stable.
+Here we also rescale but do so primarily to introduce a small parameter (one over the energy) and then use averaging the study this limiting ODE system with a small parameter.

+Before making this intuition more formal in Section~\ref{ApproxDyn}, we will present some numerical experiments which show that the above calculations capture the ``truth'' of what is going on.
+We will see the give the observed rate of energy dissipation at high energies.